Jewish commentaries on the Bible: Targum Jonathan

-According to scholars, Targum Jonathan found in the Chumash was not written by Jonathan ben Uzziel, who refer to it instead as Targum Pseudo-Jonathan.
-According to the Encyclopaedia Judaica internal evidence shows that it was written sometime between the 7th and 14th centuries CE.
+According to some scholars, Targum Jonathan's Chumash was not written by Jonathan ben Uzziel and thus they refer to it instead as Targum Pseudo-Jonathan.
+According to the Encyclopaedia Judaica, internal evidence shows that it was written sometime between the 7th and 14th centuries CE.
 For example, Ishmael's wife's name is translated into Aramaic as Fatima (who was Mohammed's daughter) and therefore Targum Pseudo-Jonathan must have been written after Mohammed's birth.
 The classic Hebrew commentators would turn this argument around, and say that Mohammed's daughter was named after Ismael's wife.
-Both sides will agree, however, that stylistically Jonathan's commentary on the Chumash is very different from the commentary on Neviim.
-The Targum Jonathan on Neviim is written in a very terse style, similar to Onkelos on Chumash, but on the average Targum Jonathan on Chumash is almost twice as wordy.
+Both sides will agree, however, that stylistically Jonathan's commentary on the Chumash is very different from the commentary on Nevi’im.
+The Targum Jonathan on Nevi’im is written in a very terse style, similar to Onkelos on Chumash, but on the average Targum Jonathan on Chumash is almost twice as verbose.

 Adler produced a commentary here also - Ahavat Yonatan ("Jonathan's Love" אהבת יונתן).